dbrattli/Expression/README.md

 you can try to align the code with F# modules, functions and documentation.
 But submit a PR even if you should feel unsure.

-Code, doc-strings and comments should also follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
+Code, doc-strings, and comments should also follow the [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).
 Code is formatted using [Black](https://github.com/psf/black).